TCPConnection¶

 Returns whether the connection can currently accept a send() call.

-Checks that the connection is open, the socket is writeable, and any
+Checks that the state allows sends and the socket is writeable.

 Returns¶